captivationsoftware/react-sticky/README.md

 #### onStickyOverContentChange _(default: function() {})_

-Use the onStickyOverContentChange prop to fire a callback function when the state changes of sibling sticky content being underneath it:
+Use the onStickyOverContentChange prop to fire a callback function when the state of sibling sticky content being underneath it changes:

 app.jsx
 ```js